rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

   such as within the sysroot or via the `-L` flag.

 The same crate name may be specified multiple times for different crate types.
-For loading metadata, `rlib` takes precedence over `rmeta`, which takes precedence over `dylib`.
 If both an `rlib` and `dylib` are found, an internal algorithm is used to decide which to use for linking.
 The [`-C prefer-dynamic` flag][prefer-dynamic] may be used to influence which is used.

 If the same crate name is specified with and without a path, the one with the